Arizona Desert Palm Trees

 The Sago Palm is a unique choice.

 It's not a palm, not even a relative, despite the name.
-The Sago Palm scientific name is Cycas revoluta.
+The Sago Palm's scientific name is Cycas revoluta.
 Similarities to true palms are:

 • New leaves grow from the top.

-As gymnosperms, the Sago Palm blooms with cones or globes, not flowers.
+As gymnosperms, Sago Palm blooms are cones or globes, not flowers.
 They produce inedible seeds.
 The Sago Palm growth rate is exceedingly slow.

 A sago palm growing near the entrance to a southwestern styled homeSee how the Sago Palm has the pinnate palm look.